Reading Lists FAQ

 You can use one list for multiple occurrences of a course (HAM, NET, TGA) in the same time period.

-To re-use a list from one semester in a different semester, ask your subject librarian to copy the list.
+To re-use a list from one semester in a different semester, ask your Academic Liaison Librarian to copy the list.

-If you wish to use the same reading list for multiple courses (e.g. MEDI305, and MEDI308), you will need to ask your subject librarian to copy the list.
+If you wish to use the same reading list for multiple courses (e.g. MEDI305, and MEDI308), you will need to ask your Academic Liaison Librarian to copy the list.

 Important: You will need to re-request any digitisations that you requested for the original list, as the Copyright Licensing New Zealand (CLNZ) licence requires that the University reports each course that uses the digitisation.

 From within the list, select Assign List Owner from the drop-down Edit menu.
 The lecturer must have created a profile or they will not be able to have a list assigned.
 They will receive an email invitation with instructions on how to complete the process.

 Multiple staff can work on a list simultaneously.
 From the list Edit menu, select Invite List Publishers.
 Once your colleague has accepted the emailed invitation, the list will appear in their My Lists.